 How to Conduct an Elimination Diet

-Elimination diets have been used by dieticians for decades, as it helps to identify the source of potential food intolerances or allergies.
+Elimination diets have been used by dieticians for decades, as they help to identify the source of potential food intolerances or allergies.
 You may not be aware of a food sensitivity or allergy you have currently simply because you write off your symptoms as common indigestion or discomfort.
 To properly address these symptoms and concerns, you can conduct an independent elimination diet to find the basis of these issues.
+In this article, we’ll walk you through the ins and outs of conducting an elimination diet, making it accessible and easy to understand.

 While the purpose of an elimination diet is to eliminate foods that cause bowel irritation or other issues from your regular rotation to prevent stomach unease, you do not want to accidentally expose yourself to a food you are allergic to during the reintroduction phase of the diet.
 Work with your healthcare professional before you start an elimination diet to see if he or she can pin down the source of your potential food allergy.
 If you are allergic to a certain type of food, your symptoms may include: